thanhtunguet/thanhtunguet/README.md

-# 👋 Hi, I'm Pham Thanh Tung — Engineer | Builder | Startup Co-founder
+# 👋 Hi, I'm Pham Thanh Tung — Engineer | Builder

 I’m a full-stack product engineer with a strong foundation in system architecture, DevOps, and cross-platform mobile development.
 Over the past years, I’ve helped build scalable, real-world systems — from anonymous chatbots to government-grade procurement system, IoT solutions — and recently, I'm exploring how Generative AI can supercharge product delivery in early-stage startups.